genesiscommunitysuccess/docs/docs/01_getting-started/10_web-training/04_web-training-day4.md

 :::tip
 Remember, we have already provided you a folder with the main components (**client\web\src\_ui-training-design-system**), so you need to select the required ones and customize them.

 To register your own design system name, you have to edit the file **client\web\src\_ui-training-design-system\provide-design-system.ts** and then change the attribute `provideDesignSystem.prefix`.
-Thus, the components will get the defined prefix to declare (e.g. *ui-training*-text-field, *ui-training*-text-field, and so on).
+Thus, the components will get the defined prefix to declare (e.g. *ui-training*-text-field, *ui-training*-button, and so on).

 Lastly, to keep the best practices and avoid conflits, always open the system provider tag prior using the design system components like the example below.
 ```html {1,4}